How To Get a Job in Japan (Plus Latest POEA Jobs)

 3. Accepting a job offer

-You might have other considerations for working in Japan such as getting training and wanting to migrate.
+You might have other considerations for working in Japan, such as getting training and wanting to migrate.
 Don’t rush your decision but don’t be scared either.
-As long as you weigh everything properly, you’ll be able to make the right decision.
+You can make the right decision if you weigh everything correctly.

 4. Applying for a Japanese work visa

-• The Highly Skilled Professional Visa10.
-Introduced in 2012, this is only available for specialists in advanced academic research, specialized or technical, and business and management activities.
+Introduced in 2012, this visa13 is only available for specialists in advanced academic research, specialized or technical, and business and management activities.
 Due to this, you’ll rarely find a job available for this kind of visa through POEA-accredited agencies.
-You can’t apply for this visa without the support of a Japanese sponsoring organization.
-You can find more information on this at the website of the Immigration Services Agency (ISA) of Japan.

-• Job offer documents including details about your position and salary in the company
+- Job offer documents, including details about your position and salary in the company

 5. Preparing to work in Japan